jarviscanada/jarvis_data_eng_HeemanshSookha/README.md

 **Super Mario game**: This game was made from scratch using Sfml library and creating all the physics as an experiment with integrated inventory, 3 different type of maps and also difficulty selection and a custom level editor all of which was created in C++ and Javascript.
 We used all custom assets and we also implemented a level engine to modify and create new levels from within the app.

-**Operating Systems**: where we wrote some of the major aspects of an OS involving semaphores and mutex locks and first-come, first-served (FCFS), round-robin (RR) scheduling, where each task is run for a time quantum (or for the remainder of its CPU burst)
+**Operating System**: where we wrote some of the major aspects of an OS involving semaphores and mutex locks and first-come, first-served (FCFS), round-robin (RR) scheduling, where each task is run for a time quantum (or for the remainder of its CPU burst)

 ## Professional Experiences